jcheong0428/jcheong0428.github.io/_posts/2018-07-29-Neurohackademy_MIND.markdown

 that you were curious about or wanted to apply to your own data.
 The topics offered at MIND change from year to year but a core theme seems to be methods useful for analyzing naturalistic and multidimensional data with temporal, linguistic, and interpersonal dynamics.
-Personally, I would recommend go to Neurohackademy in the first/second year of grad school and then check out MIND in later years.**
+Personally, I would recommend going to Neurohackademy in the first/second year of grad school and then check out MIND in later years.**

 <br>